michaelmosmann/silk/help/about.md

 So silk as a material matches what we are looking for when connecting software components like we do with DI.
 </abstract>

-## The Author
+## Me <small style="font-weight:normal;">(the author)</small>
-It is a one man show.
-I coded all the Java and did the website, logo and everything else connected to the project during my spare time in the last couple of month.
+I am a software developer living in Växjö, Sweden.
+I coded the Java, did the website, logo and everything else connected to the project during my spare time in the last couple of month.

 ## This Website
 This site is hosted on <a href="http://pages.github.com/">githup pages</a>.
-It uses <a href="http://jekyllbootstrap.com/">Jekyll</a> that is building static HTML pages on every commit.
+It uses <a href="http://jekyllbootstrap.com/">Jekyll</a> that is building static HTML pages from <a href="http://daringfireball.net/projects/markdown/">markdown</a> files on every <a href="http://git-scm.com/">git</a> push I do.
+All <span class="icon-eye-open"></span> icons are inserted using the <a href="http://fortawesome.github.io/Font-Awesome/">Font-Awesome</a> font.

-For development a local Jekyll is used.
-Here is the `_config.yaml`:
+For development a local Jekyll is used having this `_config.yaml` (mostly stated for me):

 	source:      .
 	destination: ./_site
 	auto:        true
 	server:      true
-	baseurl:     /silk/
+	baseurl:     /

 	markdown:    rdiscount
 	pygments:    true